Outlaw Volleyball

 Outlaw Volleyball is a video game based on the sport of volleyball.
 It was originally published for the Xbox and included a sampler CD of tunes by cover band Diffuser.
+The Xbox version was also released in Japan as part of Xbox's World Collection series.
 It was later ported to the PlayStation 2 with two new courts and a handful of additional player costumes, accessories, etc. under the title Outlaw Volleyball Remixed.
+The game is part of the Outlaw series, and other titles include Outlaw Golf and Outlaw Tennis.
 The game features Steve Carell as the announcer.

 Gameplay

+There are seventeen playable characters with four available from the start, each having their own stats for the volleyball and fighting portions of the game.
 The game follows the normal rules of volleyball and a standard game with standard rules can be played.
 However, there are a number of different modes that mix up the standard formula.
 One example is Hot Potato, where the ball is played as a timer ticks down, and once it runs out the ball explodes upon impact of the nearest player.
 Another is "Casino Round", where the longer the rally, the more money the scoring team on that play gets.
 Individual settings can also be altered within these modes, such as adjusting whether only the serving team can score a point ("side out" rule) or any team who wins the rally gets a point.

-Fighting with other characters in an option before a serve where a player can choose to fight an opponent on the other side of the net.
+Fighting with other characters is an option before a serve where a player can choose to fight an opponent on the other side of the net.
 If the player wins they earn the victim's momentum bar.
 Beating tokens are earned after great plays and a turnover of the serve.

-Outlaw Volleyball Red Hot!
+Outlaw Volleyball Red Hot

-Released as a rental-only exclusive for Blockbuster, and meant to serve as a side game to the original rather than a full-fledged sequel.
-The game is set in Hell and contains only one court, the "Pit of Hell", which was not in the original Outlaw Volleyball.
-Returning characters also had slight outfit variants to reflect the setting, like red horns and devil wings.
-The game can now be found at many used game retailers.
+Outlaw Volleyball Red Hot released as a rental-only exclusive for Blockbuster, and meant to serve as a side game to the original rather than a full-fledged sequel.
+The game is set in hell and contains only one court, the "Pit of Hell", which was not in the original Outlaw Volleyball.
+Returning characters also had slight outfit variants to reflect the setting, such as red horns and devil wings.